Birmingham to the Isle of Wight

 Megabus also operates a cheap direct coach service between Birmingham's Colmore Circus, Queensway (Stop SH8 & SH9) and Southampton's Queensway.
 There is typically 1 service per day which takes approximately 3 hours 35 minutes.
 Coaches have toilets & some offer WiFi.
 Fares can be as little as £1 each way if booked online in advance.

-Birmingham to the Isle of Wight with a cycle
+Birmingham to the Isle of Wight by bicycle

-If you don't fancy cycling for 13.4 hours to cover the 142 miles from Central Birmingham to Southampton these are the options:-
+If you don't fancy cycling for 12.4 hours to cover the 144 miles from Central Birmingham to Southampton (see route map below) these are the options:-

 Non-Folding Cycles: Cross Country Trains carry standard bikes for FREE but a reservation must be made in advance (call 0844 811 0124) on trains from Birmingham to Southampton.
 Red Funnel carries all types of cycles for FREE on its Southampton to East Cowes vehicle service.
 Cycles are also free (2 per sailing) on Hovertravel's services from Southsea to Ryde and Wightlink's services from Portsmouth to Ryde & Fishbourne and Lymington to Yarmouth.